 As of Friday, September 3rd, Australia has temporarily stopped accepting certain shipments into its borders.
 This is due to COVID-19 transportation limitations on commercial flights into the country.
 Australia has currently locked down commercial flights to prevent further outbreak of the virus.
-This causes a total block for USPS First Class Package International shipments, since these packages travel on these very same commercial flights.
+This causes a total block for USPS First Class Package International and Priority Mail International shipments, since these packages travel on these very same commercial flights.

-First Class Package International Shipments are Blocked to Australia
+First Class Package International and Priority Mail International Shipments are Blocked to Australia

-Right now, First Class Package International is the only international service that Australia isn’t currently accepting.
+Right now, First Class Package International and Priority Mail International are the only international services that Australia isn’t currently accepting.
 That’s the bad news.
 The good news is, you can still use a litany of other international shipping services to get packages to your customers in the country.

-Heads up: If you’ve sent a shipment to Australia with First Class Package International sometime in the past couple of weeks, the package may or may not come back to you, depending on if Australia accepted it prior to September 3rd or not.
+Heads up: If you’ve sent a shipment to Australia with First Class Package International or Priority Mail International sometime in the past couple of weeks, the package may or may not come back to you, depending on if Australia accepted it prior to September 3rd or not.

 Some Other Affordable International Services You Can Use

-Just because First Class Package International is currently out of the picture for Australia doesn’t mean you can’t ship there anymore.
+Just because First Class Package International and Priority Mail International are currently out of the picture for Australia doesn’t mean you can’t ship there anymore.
 Here are some other international services to get the job done in the meantime.